|

 number of transfer points drops as the span of responsibility grows.

-point out that “most bottlenecks are at the top”.
+Cynics would point out that “most bottlenecks are at the top”.
 However, this is unfair.
 People at the top usually can’t help but

 see the global issues of the system.